tgraupmann/ParentSteamService/README.md

 ?>
 ```

-The following sample `PHP` provides a remote reboot button for each detected computer.
+The following sample `PHP` provides remote actions for `reboot`, `lock`, `unlock` for detected computers.
+When locked, all steam domains in the `hosts` file will point to localhost and will not resolve correctly.
+When unlocked, all domain redirects will be commented out in the `hosts` file.

 `manage.php`
 ```